Marion in her own words

 I've taught photography for several years and, from 2014 to 2021, offered photography tours and workshops in Portugal and Vancouver with my colleague, Fernando Picarra.

 I am passionate about teaching and love helping others “see” with new eyes and capture images either in photography or in paintings that make their heart sing.
-I am a member of the Arts Council of Surrey, Langley Arts Council and the Arts Council of New Westminster.
+I am a member of the Arts Council of Surrey, Langley Arts Council and the Fort Langley Artists Group.

-Currently, my artistic expression includes intuitive, spontaneous abstract impressions in acrylic, watercolour, pen and ink on paper and canvas, as well as alcohol ink on Yupo paper.
+Currently, my artistic expression includes intuitive, spontaneous abstract impressions in acrylic, watercolour, pen and ink on paper and canvas, as well as mixed media pieces.
 I enjoy mark making with everything from brushes and found objects with paint to oil pastels, Posca Pens, markers, and charcoal.

 I moved to Fort Langley after living in a small village near Sintra, Portugal for three years.
-I enjoy to teaching a variety of art and photography workshops in Langley and surrounding area.
+I enjoy teaching a variety of art and photography workshops in Langley and surrounding area.